elgw/nd2tool/README.md

 JSON output from nd2tool (**--meta-file**, **--meta-frame**, **--meta-exp**) here for a quick overview.
 See also [JSON specification](https://www.json.org/) if you are new to this.
+- [deconwolf](https://www.github.com/elgw/deconwolf/) for deconvolution of wide
+  field images (and possibly also other modalities).